 Access All Areas: Geomatics Systems for the Future

-The difficulties of undertaking geospatial surveys, particularly within unstable buildings or underground environments, are well documented.
+The difficulties of undertaking geospatial surveys, particularly in unstable buildings or underground environments, are well documented.
 However, the pressure to collect accurate, real-time data within strict timelines has certainly intensified in recent years.
 With increasingly tight deadlines coupled with strict budgets, conducting surveys of hard-to-access sites can be a real challenge for engineering and construction firms.
-In this article, Stuart Cadge from indoor mobile mapping specialist GeoSLAM explains how new innovations in building information modelling (BIM) are providing an answer with the aid of simultaneous localisation and mapping (SLAM) technology.
+This article explains how new innovations in building information modelling (BIM) are providing an answer with the aid of simultaneous localisation and mapping (SLAM) technology.

 Static scanning has certainly helped to improve the accuracy of site data, especially compared to manual tools like tape measures and total stations, yet it can be costly and time consuming compared to the recent technological innovations.
 Static surveys still require expert operators, and it takes hours – and often days – to process the data.
 Subsequently, without immediate access to information, decision-making is inevitably delayed and this could compromise the commercial viability of a project if deadlines are missed and costs escalate.
 To overcome this, project managers are increasingly deploying handheld mobile 3D laser scanning systems that empower anyone – not just surveyors – to scan a site in minutes and continually update a digital building model.

 Mobile scanning is undoubtedly a great leap forward in terms of time savings and site accessibility.
 However, the fact that many devices rely on GPS can make them less suitable for use in tunnels, caves, mines or potentially dangerous buildings.
-One alternative is simultaneous localisation and mapping (SLAM) technology, which delivers the same accurate results without the need for GPS.
+One alternative is SLAM technology, which delivers the same accurate results without the need for GPS.
 When this is coupled with the ease of transferring to BIM, data can be captured and assessed quickly and efficiently.

 One application for the implementation of SLAM-based mapping can be seen in a project undertaken by Danish survey specialist LIFA, which had been tasked with measuring the leasable floor area of a 13-storey apartment block that was under construction at the time.
 The site team needed a solution capable of rapidly scanning the building, and so turned their attention to SLAM-based mobile mapping solutions.